jparker/search_lingo/README.md

 ## Search Classes

-Search classes should inherit from SearchLogic::AbstractSearch, and they must provide their own implementation of #default_parse.
+Search classes should inherit from SearchLogic::AbstractSearch, and they must provide their own implementation of <code>#default_parse</code>.
 Optionally, a search class may also use the parse class method to add specialized parsers for handling tokens that match specific patterns.
 As each token is processed, the search class will first run through the specialized parsers.
-If none of them succeed, it will fall back on the #default_parse method.
+If none of them succeed, it will fall back on the <code>#default_parse</code> method.
 See the section "Parsing" for more information on how parsers work and how they should be structured.

 ## Tokenization